2 hours 10 minutes

 Nothing says the holidays like gingerbread cookies!
 Easy to make and quick to bake, these classic gingerbread cookies are a staple for any cookie exchange.

-Divide dough in half.
-Place each piece of dough on a piece of parchment paper, then use your hands to mold the dough into an oval shape.
-Place another piece of parchment paper on top of the dough, then use a rolling pin to flatten the dough to about 1/2 inch thick.
-See above video for example.
+Divide the dough in half and place each piece on its own sheet of parchment paper.
+Place another piece of parchment paper on top of the dough, then flatten the dough.

 Transfer the dough to the refrigerator to chill for two hours.

 Dust your work area with flour before bringing out the first half of the gingerbread dough (leave the other half in the fridge to chill while you work).
 Remove the parchment paper, flour up a rolling pin, and roll out the gingerbread until it’s about 1/4 inch thick.

 Flour your desired cookie cutters and cut out shapes in the gingerbread dough.
 Once cut, transfer the cookies to a baking sheet lined with parchment paper.

 Once all the cookies are formed, throw them in the oven and bake until firm.
 Once the cookies have cooled, decorate them with frosting and candy as desired.